jon-jacky/Piety/README.md

 I hope someday to run Piety on a bare machine with no other operating system, but only a Python interpreter with minimal support.

-Piety divides naturally into two parts: the *hosted* part and the *native* part.
+Piety divides naturally into two independent parts: the *hosted* part and the *native* part.
 The hosted part includes the applications, shells, job control, tasking, and the programming environment.
-It can run  on any conventional operating system that provides a Python interpreter.
-The native part is the code needed to run the Python interpreter and the hosted part on a bare machine.
-Any conventional operating system can serve as the native part, but the goal is to replace that with something much smaller, which is itself mostly written in Python.
+It can run in any Python interpreter.
+The native part includes the Python interpreter itself, and the support needed to run the interpreter  on the computer hardware.
+Almost any general-purpose operating system can serve as the support, but the goal is to replace that with a special-purpose operating system which is itself mostly written in Python.

-(The Python interpreter itself is the third part of a complete Piety system, but I don't have to write that part.)

 All the work I have done so far, including the programming environment, is in the hosted part.
-I have not even begun work on the native part.
-That would require a more concentrated, sustained effort than I have been able to make so far.
+I have researched [several approaches](doc/baremachine.md) to building the native part, but have not begun work on any.
+Every approach would require a more concentrated, sustained effort than I have been able to make so far.

 It is likely that work in the near future will continue in the hosted part.
 I can always add features and improve the convenience of the programming